 Some companies think it’s fine to find any staffer who can write and put him in charge of public relations.
 Then they wonder why they don’t receive media attention, win awards or grow their businesses.

 At Axia Public Relations, we are on the cutting edge of the dramatic evolution in our industry and are poised to help your company take advantage.
-Contact us or download our free e-book How to Fire Your PR Firm to learn more about why a change in your PR practices may be necessary.
+Contact us or download our e-book How to Fire Your PR Firm to learn more about why a change in your PR practices may be necessary.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.